-The ignition probability map is closely related to the variation in the moisture content of the fine dead fuel in different sectors of the complex, in relation to the topography and thus to the parameters of exposure, slope, and elevation.
+The ignition probability map shown in Figure 3, shared by our PNRT partners, is closely related to the variation in the moisture content of the fine dead fuel in different sectors of the complex, in relation to the topography and thus to the parameters of exposure, slope, and elevation.

-Figure 4 The ignition probability map
+Figure 3 The ignition probability map

 To quantify the value of this parameter, two values need to be available: the incidence of solar radiation at each point in the territory in relation to the amount of fine dead fuel.
 Exposure is an element of great importance in forest fires and especially in their initial phase of ignition and immediate spread.
-In the graph below (Campbell Prediction System graph) we can see how fuel temperatures vary with time of day and slope exposure.
+In the graph shown in Figure 4 (Campbell Prediction System graph) we can see how fuel temperatures vary with time of day and slope exposure.
 The flammability of the fuel is closely related to its temperature, so for southern and western exposures and the middle hours of the day there is a higher probability of ignition because, evidently, the fuel temperature is higher.